How to Sell a House By Owner in Florida (2026 Update)

 Listing your home on the MLS gets attention, but showings and open houses seal the deal.
 Buyers can’t picture life in the Sunshine State without seeing the lanai or feeling the poolside breeze.
 Here’s how to highlight your home’s best features:

-• Host Open Houses: Show off your property’s charm in person.
-Plan open houses on sunny weekends to highlight outdoor spaces, pools, or ocean views.
+• Host Open Houses: Almost 50% of all buyers attend open houses.
+In fact, open houses can double your home’s visibility!
+Plan them on sunny weekends to highlight outdoor spaces, pools, or ocean views.
 Create a relaxed atmosphere for buyers to explore, ask questions, and envision living there.

-• Schedule Showings Online: Many buyers browsing through Florida property listings prefer to schedule private showings online.
+• Set up a Showings Calendar: Many buyers browsing homes for sale in Florida prefer to schedule private showings online.
 Simplify this process with an online booking system like Houzeo Showings.
 Offer flexible times and virtual tours or live video showings for out-of-state buyers.

 After a showing, reach out to the buyer within 24 to 48 hours.
-You can answer questions, gauge interest, and remind them about upcoming open houses or offer deadlines.
+You can answer questions, gauge interest, and remind them about upcoming offer deadlines.
 You can also ask buyers for their honest opinions and make repairs or adjust the pricing as needed.

 Yes!
 A virtual tour can help attract attention from out-of-state buyers who may not be able to attend your open house.
+In fact, 95% buyers show greater interest in listings with a virtual tour.
 You can have:

 1. Live Video Tours: Use Zoom, FaceTime, or other video platforms to conduct live home tours and answer questions in real-time.